ProfessorSalty/studytopics/study_topics.md

 private key, then is able to assert that the message was both intended for them and sent by person A.

-# HTTPS
-### Why do we need it?
-HTTPS is meant to accomplish two things: allow the client to verify the identity of the server, and provide a way to establish a secure connection without sending sensitive data in the clear.

-### How does it work?
-SSL certificates are signed and verified using the chain of trust.
-When a client wants to establish a secure connection, they initiate the TLS handshake.
-Starting with a CLIENT_HELLO message, the handshake involves selecting a cypher suite, then having the server transmit its SSL certificate.
-The client decrypts the certificate using the issuing authority's public key, which reveals the server's public key.
-Now the client has both established the server's identity and a way to encrypt data which can only be decrypted by the server.
-The client picks some random prime number to server as the shared secret, then encrypts that secret with the public key and sends it back to the server with a CHANGE_CYPHER_SPEC message, indicating that the client is ready to switch to symmeitrcal encryption.
-When the server receives the shared secret and the message, it sends a CHANGE_CYPHER_SPEC message back to the client.
-At this point, an encrypted channel of communication has been established.

-### What is long polling?
-Long polling is an application design pattern that allows the server to "push" data to the client, which is normally not possible in HTTP.
-The client initiates a connection as normal, but the connection is set to stay open for a long time.
-When the connection closes, the client opens a new one.
-The problem with this method is that both servers and browsers can support only a set number of active connections, so long polling can easily eat into available resources.

-### What is DTD (Document Type Declaration)?

-A DTD defines the structure, legal elements, and attributes of an XML document.

-* PCDATA - A Parsed Character Data.
-XML parsers usually parse all the text in an XML document.

-* CDATA - Marks code that could be parsed as XML, but indicates that it should _not_ be.
-CDATA is like a comment, but with some key differences:

-    - CDATA is still part of the document, whereas comments are stripped away.
-    - CDATA cannot include the string `]]>` because it ends the block.
-Comments cannot include double dashes `--` because it ends the comment block.

-    - CDATA will interpolate [Parameter Entity References](http://www.w3.org/TR/REC-xml/#dt-PERef) while comments will not.

-### What is HTTP/2?

-### What is WebSockets?
-WebSockets is a fully duplex protocol for client-server communication over a single TCP connection.

-### What are Server-sent DOM events?

 # Cryptography

 ### DSA